 Nick handles all manner of entertainment and intellectual property matters, including copyright, patent and trademark infringement matters, domain name disputes, and trade secret misappropriation cases.
 Nationally prominent cases include (in addition to the recording artist digital download class action mentioned above) the song infringement case brought by the legendary power pop band The Rubinoos against pop superstar Avril Lavigne alleging that her megahit song "Girlfriend" was copied from The Rubinoos hit song "I Wanna Be Your Boyfriend," the case against pop superstar Selena Gomez and her songwriters alleging that her hit song "A Year Without Rain" infringed on the song "Buy a Dog" by San Francisco Bay Area band "Luce," and the authorship dispute over the six-time platinum hit song "Come What May" from the hit film Moulin Rouge.
 Nick has also obtained the largest settlement to date ($600,000) in a right of publicity case for non-celebrities.

 Nick handles complex business litigation and financial fraud matters, including “bet your company” cases, such as the case on behalf of Pyramid Interactive, Inc. a San Francisco record company, against disgraced former hedge fund manager Lawrence "Larry" Goldfarb.

 Nick further manages an active personal injury/product liability practice which includes catastrophic injury cases resulting from defective tires sold by tire manufacturers such as Cooper Tire & Rubber Co.

-Nick is a registered US Patent Agent and worked in Silicon Valley for several years as an entrepreneur and CEO of a technology company.
+Nick has been a registered US Patent Agent and worked in Silicon Valley for several years as an entrepreneur and CEO of a technology company.
 He has taught at Hastings College of the Law, the University of California at Berkeley Law School (Boalt Hall), and the University of San Francisco School of Law.
 He is also an accomplished cellist who has performed with the Berkeley Symphony, Symphony Parnassus, Mill Valley Philharmonic and with popular recording artists such as Jonathan Richman.
 He lives in Mill Valley with his wife and two daughters.

 J.D., University of California Hastings College of the Law